TITLE: Academic Advising Specialist

 Occasional lifting of boxes of catalogs and/or other college material which may weigh up to 50 pounds.

-Bachelor's degree in Education, Psychology, Liberal Arts, Social Science or related field.
-Relevant experience may substitute for the degree requirement on a year for year basis.
+Bachelor's degree from an accredited institution.
+Relevant experience may substitute for the degree requirement on a year-for-year basis.

 KNOWLEDGE, SKILLS, AND ABILITIES